mschuchard/jenkins-devops-libs/docs/Packer.md

 - Packer CLI binary executable >= 1.5

 ### packer.build()
-Uses Packer to build an artifact from a template.
+Uses Packer to build an artifact from a template or template directory.

 ```groovy
 packer.build(